 Whitney Docent Program

-Whitney Laboratory docents are enthusiastic volunteers dedicated to promoting an understanding of science among school children.
+EDUCATION PROGRAM VOLUNTEER INFORMATION ~ Whitney Laboratory docents are enthusiastic volunteers dedicated to promoting an understanding of science among school children.
 Docents come from all walks of life and levels of experience and need not have a science or marine-related background.
 Docents are used to help increase the number of children reached through education programs far beyond what would otherwise be possible with the very limited staff within the education department.

-The Perks of Being a Whitney Docent:
+The PERKS of becoming a Whitney Lab Education Docent:

 Because training is time-consuming and expensive, it is our hope that new members will stay with the program for at least two years.

-Docents are placed in one of two programs – the Day at Whitney or the Traveling Zoo program.
+Education Docents are placed in one of two programs – the Day at Whitney or the Traveling Zoo program.

 The Day at the Whitney Lab program is geared toward 4th-6th grade students and offers an opportunity for children to practice being a “Scientist for the Day”.
 Students learn about some of the marine invertebrate animals used in research, conduct their own snail experiment, study the marine fouling community under the microscopes, and discover the plankton that inhabits local waters!
 Docents usually volunteer from 9am – 1pm (exact time frame varies by program).